MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XI-Agricultural-Marketing-Service-Marketing-Agreements-Orders-Miscellaneous-Commodities-Department-Agriculture/part-1200-Rules-Practice-Procedure-Governing-Proceedings-Under-Research-Promotion-Information-Programs/subpart-A-Rules-Practice-Procedure-Governing-Proceedings-To-Formulate-Amend-an-Order/section-1200.2.md

 (e) *Hearing* means that part of the proceeding which involves the submission of evidence.

 (f) *Judge* means any administrative law judge appointed pursuant to 5 U.S.C.
-3105 and assigned to conduct the hearing.
+3105 or any presiding official appointed by the Secretary, and assigned to conduct the proceeding.

 (g) *Hearing* means that part of the proceeding that involves the submission of evidence.